Yoga Instructor

 Hi, What is your opinion in regard to whether a Bikram yoga instructor should talk about non-meditation related topics during every savasana.
 It makes me tense when that happens - is that normal?

-Asked by Julie about 10 years ago
+Asked by Julie over 10 years ago

 It is my opinion that a persons practice should not be predicated on the teacher.
 The goal of our yoga practice should be to attain a relaxed and/or meditative state that would not be affected by what is going on around us, including what a teacher is saying (other than posture instruction).
 That being said, I have been in your shoes many times, even as a seasoned yogi.
 I believe when that happens, it is an opportunity for us to look inside and see what is really bothering us.
 Often what bothers us about someone or something, is a reflection of what is going on inside.